Microsoft Power BI Certification Training Cou ...

-In this Power BI Interview Questions blog, we will be discussing some of the most important interview questions associated to Power BI and help you stand out in your interview.
+In this Power BI Interview Questions blog, we will be discussing some of the most important interview questions associated to Power BI certification which will help you stand out in your interview.

 Power BI came into existence in late 2013 after Microsoft had decided to combine multiples excel add-ons to create a complete new and independent tool.
 Power BI has been the major contributing factor for Microsoft’s growth in the domain of Business Intelligence and Data Visualization in the year 2016-17.
 Below image is the change in positions of organizations in the Data Visualization domain as per Gartner:

 As you can see there is a major moment of Microsoft in the year 2017 when compared to 2016 and this is mainly due to the contribution oferal Power BI.
 In case you are still not convinced about moving into the Power BI domain, below image will give you an idea about the current market for Power BI:

 In this Power BI interview questions blog, I have collected the most frequently asked questions by interviewers.
 These questions are collected after consulting with top industry experts in the field of Data analytics and visualization.
 If you want to brush up with the Power BI basics, you can take a look at this Power BI Tutorial blog.
 You can even get a Power BI certification after the course.
 Click below to know more.

 So, here are the Top 50 Power BI Interview Questions and Answers which are most likely to be asked by the interviewer.
 For your ease of access, I have categorized the Power BI interview questions namely: